stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-consulting-goldmine.md

 \#stratapp changes the game on how consulting work gets identified, scoped, sold and delivered.

-How?  #stratapp provides more data and insights than any other tech.
+How?  #stratapp provides more client insights than any other tech.

 * See everything objectively, at all levels in real time
 * Deliver work in a way that is alive and interactive
 * Derisk your work, by proactively assisting on blockers
 * Onsell with real data, genuine insights and aligned interests

-Of course, what the consultant can see and edit inside #stratapp is controlled by the client.
+Of course, what the consultant can see and edit inside #stratapp is controlled by the client, ensuring a win:win:win relationship.

 ### more insights than any other tech